timholy/Revise.jl/docs/src/config.md

 ```julia
 using Revise
 ```
-to your `startup.jl`.
+as the first line in your `startup.jl`.
 If you have a Unix terminal available, simply run
 ```bash
 mkdir -p ~/.julia/config/ && echo "using Revise" >> ~/.julia/config/startup.jl
 ```